davidcalikes/Late-Gigs/docs/README.md

     <br>

-    * If no matching data is found the user is given written feedback and is returned to the main menu.
+    * If no matching data is found the user is given written feedback and is returned to the 'Main Menu'.

     <br>